dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 Conservatives are rightfully skeptical of manmade institutions created to strongly dictate international norms for the purpose of some abstract ideals.
-This generally confers the power to determine global economic trends related to mission of the institution. in many cases, this delegates US authority to some institution outside US control.
-In the specific case of climate change, nowhere is there more capacity for second and third order effects to commerce and society than climate and energy policy.
+This generally confers the power to determine global economic trends related to mission of the institution.
+Often, this delegates US authority to some institution outside US control.
+Nowhere is there more capacity for second and third order effects to commerce and society than climate change and energy policy.

 > Therefore: step one, control the policy; step two, anticipate
 > resulting trends and place bets; step three, profit.